 I fully recognize that this issue is not limited to the most vocal debaters so far, but rather, affects many.
 In that spirit, the study ensures the most responsible path moving forward by providing all parties – myself included – with the knowledge to make the most educated decision possible.
 The stakes are enormous and allowing some fact-finding is the right next step.

-This April 2017 edition of News and Notes brings the focus back to watershed management, and what we believe to be the necessary steps going forward: Any review of the Ware River Watershed public access plan must be preceded by a comprehensive study.
-The research should read more
+This April 2017 edition of News and Notes brings the focus back to watershed management, and what we believe to be the necessary steps going forward. read more

 Not sure what enterococcus is?
 You're not alone. read more

 "The US is funding just one-third of its water infrastructure needs."

 That's just one of the many significant findings described in the new report from the Value of Water Campaign. read more